Humayra-R/exhibition-curator-app/README.md

 ## Introduction

 Exhibit is a website featuring images of artworks from [Victoria & Albert Musuem](#acknowledgements) and the [Art Institute of Chicago](#acknowledgements) for curating user driven exhibitions.
 Once a user creates an account and is logged in, they can start adding artworks in their exhibition gallery.
-The user can add and delete images of artworks or delete the entire collection and start over.
-This gallery can be viewed in the user's dashboard and has a limitation of 30 artworks.
+The user can add and delete images of artworks or delete their entire collection and start over.
+The gallery can be viewed in the user's dashboard and has a limitation of 30 artworks.

 **Existing user details for signing in:**